Wand of charming

 Tips & Tricks

-- To get rid of a troublesome monster, charm it, and then order it to retreat.
+- To get rid of a troublesome monster, you can charm it, and then order it to retreat.
 If you want to operate freely on the current level, go up/down the stairs with it following, order it to retreat, then use the stairs again.

 - Prior to 0.27, this wand was called the wand of enslavement.